|

 should still check the instrument's reliability and validity

-with his/her own subjects and make any modifications if
+with his/her own data and make any modifications if

 pretest.
 In the pretest where subjects are not exposed to